nodejs/node/doc/api/stream.md

 The `writable.write()` method writes some data to the stream, and calls the supplied `callback` once the data has been fully handled.
-If an error occurs, the `callback` *may or may not* be called with the error as its first argument.
-To reliably detect write errors, add a listener for the `'error'` event.
+If an error occurs, the `callback` will be called with the error as its first argument.
 The `callback` is called asynchronously and before `'error'` is emitted.

 The return value is `true` if the internal buffer is less than the